 Prague Markets and Street Food to Keep you Warm

 You’ll see all the options below at the Prague Christmas Markets and to a lesser extent at craft markets and fixed food concession stalls during the year.
 Everything below is explained along with many other tips on my Prague Christmas Markets Walking Tour.
 Where I mention that it is a “Pay by Weight” option then be sure to have a quick read of my Pay By Weight post to understand how this works.

 Old Prague Ham

 Old Prague Ham is cooked over an open wood fire hence in the winter, this will be the warmest (if a little smokey) place to stand.
-Funnily enough I’ve found that food served in the markets is not particulary hot.
+Funnily enough I’ve found that food served in the markets is not particularly hot.
 You normally get one of more slices of bread and you should be able to take whatever condiments you want from large “squirt” containers.
 Remember that this is served /100g so check the Pay By Weight post.
-Expect to pay @CZK90 per 100g.
+Expect to pay @CZK100 per 100g.